emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 1 action\
 You jump back and fire a quick shot that catches your opponent off guard.
 You move up to your speed without provoking reaction and then make a ranged Strike weapon.
 Your target is flat-footed against the attack and you gain a +5 circumstance bonus to the damage.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Piercing Shot
 Ranged\
 1 action\
 You make a powerful shot that pierces everything it hits.
 Each creature and object in a 40m line must make a Dexterity saving throw or take 3d10 + your Dexterity modifier Piercing damage.
 An solid object in the path that isn't reduced to 0 hp stops the shot.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Plant Growth
 Nature, Spell\
 2 actions\
 You cause plants to grow from the ground in an 10m cube centered at a point within 30m of you.
 The area in the cube becomes overgrown with plant and moving 1m in the area costs 4m of movement.
 The plants also provide lesser Cover (+1 bonus to AC, +1 Stealth) against attacks coming in or out.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Protection from Energy
 Abjuration, Spell\
 1 action\
 You create a shield around a creature to protect it from a type of elemental energy.
 Choose Acid, Cold, Fire, Lightning, Poison, or Thunder.
 The target gains resistance 20 to the damage type chosen for 1 hour.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Quaking Stomp
 Earth, Nature, Spell\
 2 actions\
 You stomp the ground with such force that it creates a minor earthquake.
 Each creature within 30m of you must make a Might saving throw.
 On a failure, a target takes 5d12 Bludgeoning damage and is knocked prone.
 Objects and structures in the area takes damage as if they have critically failed their saving throw.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Rapid Fire
 Ranged\
 2 action\
 You can quickly fire multiple shots with greater control.
 Make four Ranged Strikes.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Ray of Enfeeblement
 Debuff, Necromancy, Spell\
 2 actions\
 A ray with the power to sap a foe's strength flashes from your hand.
 A target within 24m of you must make a Might saving throw.
 Each creature within 10m of the original target must also make this Might saving throw.
 On a failure, a target takes a -2 penalty attack rolls and ability checks for 1 minute.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Ressurection
 Heal, Necromancy, Spell\